SertacCebeci/paket-mutfak-challenge/prd2.md

    - Orders should have proximate delivery addresses

 2. **Courier Assignment**
-   - Baskets must be assigned a courier before moving to "On The Way"
+   - Baskets can only be assigned to couriers with null basket_id
+   - Assignment process:
+     1. System checks courier availability (basket_id is null)
+     2. Updates basket's courier_id and courier's basket_id in a single transaction
+     3. Only after successful assignment can basket move to "On The Way" status
-   - Courier assignment is final once basket is "On The Way"
+   - Assignment is final once basket is "On The Way"

 3. **Basket State Transitions**
    - prepared → on_the_way (requires courier assignment)
-   - on_the_way → delivered (all orders must be delivered)
+   - on_the_way → delivered (all orders must be delivered, automatically nullifies courier's basket_id)

 ### Delivery Management
 1. **Basket Delivery**
    - Baskets in "On The Way" status cannot be modified
    - Individual orders marked as delivered
+   - When basket is marked as delivered:
-   - Basket automatically marked as delivered when all orders complete
+     1. All contained orders are marked as delivered
+     2. Assigned courier's basket_id is set to null
+     3. Basket is removed from active view

 2. **Status Updates**
    - Similar to real-time (polled) updates for order status changes
    - Automatic removal of completed baskets
+   - Real-time updates of courier availability status

 ## Additional Notes on Column Management